akarnati11/mastermind_ai/README.md

 ## mastermind_ai

+A few implementations of mastermind solvers that I wrote for fun.
+Note: mastermind was proved solvable in less than 5 steps by Knuth in 1977 (https://en.wikipedia.org/wiki/Mastermind_(board_game)).

 ### Pure Random:
 Randomly choose 4 colors for a guess, independent of each other and previous guesses.
 Models a ~Geom((1/6)^4) with an expected number of guesses as 6^4.
 Does not use any observation information.